MichaelTrestman/docs/v21.2/security-reference/security-overview.md

 <b>CockroachDB Serverless</b> (beta) provides fast and easy access (including a *free* tier) to CockroachDB as a web service, hosted by Cockroach Labs.
 Clusters run in multi-tenant Google Cloud Platform (GCP) or Amazon Web Services (AWS) environments with shared compute and networking resources.

 <b>CockroachDB Dedicated</b> offers a single-tenant cluster running in its own Virtual Private Cloud (VPC).
 Compute and networking resources are isolated.
-Additional features such as SSO and SQL audit logging are available.
+Additional security-enhancing features such as single-sign on (SSO) and SQL audit logging are available.

 [Sign up for a CockroachDB Cloud account!](https://www.cockroachlabs.com/get-started-cockroachdb/)